rafalstapinski/reaqt/README.md

 ## GQL Type Generation

-Auto compiled GraphQL types from client graphql query files and server schema with `npm run gql`.
-GraphQL types are stored in app/typings/gql.d.ts and are globally accessible in the GQL namespace.
+Auto compile GraphQL types from client graphql query files and server schema with `npm run gql`.
+GraphQL types are stored in `app/typings/gql.d.ts` and are globally accessible in the `GQL` namespace.
 These are useful for keeping a single source of truth for client and server interactions with GraphQL.
-For example, if we have the query getStudentById we can keep a single source of truth in `GQL.GetStudentByIdOnQueryArguments`, `GQL.SelectionOnGetStudentById` and `GQL.Student`
+For example, if we have the query getStudentById we can keep a single source of truth for query arguments: `GQL.GetStudentByIdOnQueryArguments`, return type:`GQL.SelectionOnGetStudentById`, and model: `GQL.Student`.
+This is extremely useful when using types in both the client and the server, and you can make sure they match with the GQL types thanks to Typescript.

-A schema of server side
+Server schema needs to be updated in `app/server/schema.ts` when any new query files that are created on the server side.
+Client side queries live inside `queries/**/` folders as .graphql files alongside Apollo Query components.

+To modify type generation, update the file `generate-gql.ts` in `scripts/generate-gql`.
+It picks up the schema from `app/server/schema.ts` and scans the `app/client` directory for any new `.graphql` files.

 ## Setup